ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 * A *kickoff transaction*, which spends the above funding transaction output, and has a single output, an aggregate key of all participants.
+  * The kickoff transaction has `nSequence = 0`, which indicates RBF is enabled and a relative lock time of 0 blocks.
 * Multiple *update transactions*.
   * They all have a single input:
     * The first update transaction spends from the output of the